 Biomedical Engineering, SJTU.
 He is IEEE Senior Member, Associate Editor of IEEE Transactions on Neural Systems & Rehabilitation Engineering (2022-) and Medical and Biological Engineering

-and Computing (2018-), Academic Editor of BioMed Research International (2020-), and referees for more than
+and Computing (2018-), and Academic Editor of BioMed Research International (2020-).
+He has published more than 70 papers in SCI

 journals.
 He is the principal investigator of grants from National